 V. Return of Title IV Funds: Official or Unofficial Total Withdrawal from Classes

-If you receive federal Title IV financial aid and totally withdraw from all classes before 60% of the semester is complete, federal regulations require SVSU to calculate the amount of federal financial aid you did not "earn" and return these funds to the federal government.
+If you receive federal Title IV financial aid and totally withdraw from all classes, federal regulations require SVSU to calculate the amount of federal financial aid you did not "earn" and return these funds to the federal government.
 This is called the Return of Title IV Funds (R2T4) calculation.
-You are deemed to have "earned" the aid for the period of the semester you have attended.
+If you attended classes past the 60% timeframe of the semester you are usually deemed to have "earned" the aid for the period of the semester you have attended.
 Federal Title IV aid includes Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Iraq & Afghanistan Service Grants, TEACH Grant, Federal Direct Loans (subsidized or unsubsidized), and Federal Direct PLUS Loans.
-In most cases of complete withdrawal from classes, the student will owe a balance of financial aid funds to SVSU, the federal government, or both.
+In most cases of earlier withdrawal from classes, the student will owe a balance of financial aid funds to SVSU, the federal government, or both.

 If you receive (or SVSU or parent receive on your behalf) excess Title IV program funds that must be returned, SVSU must return a portion of the excess equal to the lesser of: